pierrebrd/exploration_benchmarking/README.md

 ### Simulation

-The `simulation_exploration.launch.py` launch file is used to launch the simulation, it launches the simulation + navigation stack, and also launches the chosen exploration algorithm.
+The `simulation_exploration.launch.py` launch file is used to launch the simulation, it launches the simulation + navigation stack, and also launches the chosen exploration algorithm as well as a a rviz node.

 To launch the simulation and the recording of the rosbag and maps, run in the ros2_simulation folder: